russeljoshmusongeng/PA2_MUSONG_2ECEA/README.md

 #### PA2_MUSONG_2ECEA

+This programming activity (PA2) focused on applying NumPy functions to solve two problems involving arrays and mathematical operations.
+These exercises highlighted how NumPy can be used to create, transform, and filter datasets efficiently.
+They also introduced key concepts in data science workflows such as normalization and conditional selection, with results stored in .npy files for reproducibility.

 #### Problem 1 — Normalization

 Goal: Generate a random 5×5 array, compute mean and standard deviation, then normalize.